madcock/ep128emu-core/README.md

 ## Features

+For the emulation features, see the [original README](README).
+Since GUI is replaced by retroarch, features that would require own window (debugger, keyboard layout setting, etc) are not available.
+Some extra features not required for original games are also excluded (SD card, SID, MIDI, Spectrum emulation card for EP, mouse).

 ### Content types supported:
 * Enterprise disk images: `img`, `dsk`
 * Enterprise tape images: `tap` (either ep128emu or epte format)